-You see, when we do something in ‘last-minute-mode‘ we end up rushing or not really thinking things through.
-Perhaps it ends up with a ton of typos, or even find that our purpose or intention falls short because it’s reflecting the last minute scramble of the post.
-And, it makes no sense in the greater scheme of things.
+You see, when we create content in ‘last-minute-mode‘ we end up rushing or not really thinking things through.
+Maybe it’s typos, or even find that our intention of the post falls short or, you had no real intention behind it at all!

 That is why we believe there’s a much better way to planning your content.
-A way that takes into account your strategy and your goals for the long-term game.
-That better way forward has to do with planning your content over a longer period of time — even an entire year.
+A way that takes into account your 2020 content strategy and your goals for the long-term.

-And so before you think we’re going a little crazy talking about planning out posts for an entire year, we promise that it’s easier than you might realize.
+So, before you think we’re going a little crazy talking about planning out posts for an entire year, know this — it’s easier than you might think.

 Additionally, planning out your content in advance can actually help even those last-minute additions by giving you an existing content strategy to work with.
-You will actually have more room for those value driven, curiosity peaking, business focused.
-When, you are starting with a plan.
+You will actually have more room for those value driven, curiosity peaking, business focused pieces of content.

 There are 3 easy to follow steps to get you away from being a last-minute-throw-it-all-together-last-minute-professional ..

 … and towards being a more prepared, polished and intentional content creator.
-Make your 2019 Content Strategy and Calendar one that sets the bar for others in your niche.
+Make your 2020 Content Strategy one that sets the bar for others in your niche.
 Be the ‘example’ people are looking to when it comes to solid content creation and one that highlights your expertise.

 Step One: Think Strategy First, Creativity Second.

-The very thing you need to do is audit your current social media status.
-Make notes of a few of the areas you struggled with in the previous year.
+The very thing you need to do is audit your current social media statuses.
+Make notes in a few of the areas you struggled with in the previous year.
 Maybe your content didn’t offer your audience enough in certain areas, or you were too sales focused or otherwise.